11 product photography tips to help increase your conversion rate

-Some filters can make images look sharper, that’s true.
-But they will simultaneously present your product in ever so slightly different colours.
+It's true that some filters can make images look sharper.
+But they'll also present your product in ever so slightly different colours.

-A filter added over a product photo will also damage trust and make a potential buyer question the quality.
+A filter added over a product photo will also damage trust and make potential buyers question the quality of your product.

 7. Use your macro

 This mode is often used to focus at a short distance to show off smaller details.
 It’s a great mode to use for jewellery and other detailed products.
-The overall result is quite astonishing and creates a completely different perspective.
-Your product photography can take on a new life.
+The overall result is quite astonishing and creates a completely different perspective, which can elevate your product photography.

 8. A sense of scale

-No matter how creative you get, don’t forget that the one goal of your photos is to sell.
+No matter how creative you get, don’t forget that the ultimate goals of your photos is sales.
 Your customers may get confused and leave a sale if your photos aren’t clear.

 Your product description may state that your coffee mugs are 85 cm high, but what’s 85 cm compared to a teaspoon, or a coaster, or a human hand?

 A bracelet that’s 3 cm wide looks very different when it’s actually on a wrist.
-Don’t deceive your customers, give them some good quality product photos that show a sense of size and scale.
+Give your customers good quality product photos that show a sense of size and scale.

 9. Show off all your variants